 One of the most highly-praised volumes was Douglas Moo’s Romans 1-8 commentary, but Baker assigned scholar Tom Schreiner to write Romans for the BECNT series, so Moo later published his entire Romans commentary in the NICNT series.
 Robert Thomas’ Revelation volume in the WEC series is considered by many to be one of the top technical commentaries on Revelation written from a dispensational perspective.

 Note: Please see how the WEC series compares to dozens of other commentary series on the Bible Commentaries Comparison Chart.

-Purpose of the Wycliffe Exegetical Commentary Series
+Purpose of the Wycliffe Exegetical Commentary Series (WEC)